-As in the film, Kevin of Sin City is fast and hits hard, but can't take a single punch from Marv before going down.
+As in the comic, Kevin of Sin City is fast and hits hard, but can't take a single punch from Marv before going down.

 Quorra from TRON: Legacy could certainly hold her own against the Mighty Glacier Black Guards, but one good hit was all it took to send her offline.
 She also didn't stand a chance in hell against Rinzler.

 The TIE fighters in Star Wars were designed to have no shields, with a focus on being fast, maneuverable, and cheap to mass-produce.
 Their high casualty rate is considered acceptable by the Empire.
 The TIE Interceptor is a newer model built according to the same philosophy, which is to say it's even faster.
 The Rebel equivalent is the A-Wing, which does have shields, just not as strong as those of the X-Wing.

 LACs in Honor Harrington.
 Very high acceleration, lots of offensive power (for their size) but dead meat to anything that actually manages to hit them.